This article was updated November 5, 2020.

 The COVID-19 pandemic has created unprecedented hardships for organizations of all kinds, and the resurgence of positive tests in October 2020 introduces additional uncertainty.

 Every crisis, however, presents opportunities to learn and improve.
-While the full impact of federal and state decisions might not be realized for quite some time, health care organizations can use the knowledge we are gaining every day during the pandemic to help improve our nation’s health care system.
+While the full impact of federal and state decisions might not be realized for quite some time, health care organizations can use the knowledge gained during the pandemic to help improve our nation’s health care system.

-The US health care delivery system is struggling.
 Quick decisions made in response to the COVID-19 pandemic, primarily to save medical supplies and increase capacity, resulted in the temporary elimination of all elective services—the economic engine of most health care systems.
 This had a major impact on hospitals, providers, and patients, and federal funding was provided that helped most health care organizations bolster their cash position.

 At the executive and board levels, there’s no time to waste in guiding your organization.
-As a team, and using the knowledge gained through recent experience, it’s paramount to agree on organization targets in the short-, mid- and long-term, followed by focused planning and execution to attain those targets, is paramount.
+As a team, and using the knowledge gained through recent experience, it’s paramount to agree on organization targets in the short-, mid-, and long-term, and focus planning and execution to attain them.

 Relentless discipline in checking progress and adjusting actions is needed on a scale most organizational leadership teams and boards aren’t used to maintaining.
 How you formulate and deploy actions matters a great deal.